Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 ---
 title: "Linux Spelunking: How are processes loaded?"
 permalink: /process-loading/
-date: 2025-03-07
+date: 2025-04-13
 tags:
   - research
+header:
+  teaser: "spelunking/flow.drawio.png"
 excerpt: In this post, we will demystify how Linux loads processes and discover how Linux works on a journey that reminds me of the joys of computers and discovery.
 ---

-TODO: redo without nix store

-TODO: writing is too informal/flowery/not simple words. verbiage review with hemingway

-TODO: really need the better code formatting like https://squidfunk.github.io/mkdocs-material/reference/code-blocks/

-TODO: fix why opening summary block first time jumps

 # Linux Spelunking: How are processes loaded?
 How would I figure it out?

 Today we journey into Linux to discover how programs are loaded.
-To build new systems, you must understand how the current system actually works—not how the documentation claims it works.
+Building new systems requires understanding how the current system actually works—not how the documentation claims it works.
-This post is meant for people who want to learn more about kernel internals but have been hesitating to dive in for themselves;
+I wrote this post for people who want to learn more about kernel internals but have been hesitating to dive in for themselves;
 it's the post I wish I had when starting out.
 This article aims to convince you that kernel development is not intimidating.
 We will explore how to deal with ambiguity when researching something new.
 You will come out with an understanding of the exact actions Linux takes to load a realistic program.
 Moreover, you will learn the tools to deconstruct any large program.